An Introduction of King Gesar

 Created during the 11th to 13th century, King Gesar is acclaimed as the Oriental Iliad, after the Greek epic by Homer in the eighth century BC.

 Boast the longest epic in the world

-So far, Gesar has been collected as a work composed of more than 120 volumes, with more than 1 million verses, altogether over 20 million words.
-The entire work is longer and has a greater number of verses than the world’s other five great epics combined.
-(The other five epics are the ancient Babylonian Gilgamesh, the Greek Iliad and Odyssey, and the Indian Ramayana and Mahabharata.)
-Along with the Babylonian, Greek and Indian epics, Life of King Gesar is of significant value as part of the world’s cultural treasure-house, making great contributions to human civilization.
+Gesar is a vast work consisting of over 120 volumes, containing more than 1 million verses, totalling over 20 million words.
+It surpasses the combined length and number of verses of the other five great epics in the world: the ancient Babylonian Gilgamesh, the Greek Iliad and Odyssey, and the Indian Ramayana and Mahabharata.
+The Life of King Gesar, along with these aforementioned epics, holds immense cultural value and has made substantial contributions to human civilization.